riverwm/river/README.md

 Why split the window manager to a separate process?
 I aim to:

-- Significantly lower the barrier of entry to writing a Wayland window manager.
+- Significantly lower the barrier to entry for writing a Wayland window manager.
 - Allow implementing Wayland window managers in high-level garbage collected languages without impacting compositor performance and latency.
 - Allow hot-swapping between window managers without restarting the compositor